Why should I appeal to PTAB versus Court?

 PTAB is a great place to be if you want to try your case.
 They operate under relaxed rules of evidence, while the Court requires strict rules of evidence.
 This means Court cases are more difficult, and costly, to try.
 As a result, few Court cases actually proceed to trial.

-But, in some cases it’s better to appeal to Court ….
+But, in some cases, it’s better to appeal to Court ….

-There are a number of reasons why you might appeal to PTAB versus Court.
+There are a number of reasons why you might appeal to PTAB versus the Court.
 We evaluate every case with these reasons in mind.
-Our recommendation is ultimately based on the facts and circumstances of each case and where we believe our clients will obtain the best, most cost-effective and prompt relief.
+Our recommendation is ultimately based on the facts and circumstances of each case and where we believe our clients will obtain the best, most cost-effective, and prompt relief.